SteeltoeOSS/Documentation/docs/management/heapdump.md

 You can use the Steeltoe heap dump endpoint to generate and download a mini-dump of your application.
 The mini-dump can then be read into Visual Studio for analysis.

->NOTE: At this time, dumps are possible only on the Windows operating system.
-When integrating with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you do not have the ability to obtain dumps from applications running on Linux cells.
-Also, the heap dump filename used by the Pivotal Apps Manager ends with the `.hprof` extension instead of the usual `.dmp` extension.
+>NOTE: At this time, dumps are possible on the Windows and Linux operating systems.
+Also, the heap dump filename used by some tools ends with an extension instead other than the expected `.dmp` extension.
 This may cause problems when opening the dump with Visual Studio or some other diagnostic tool.
 As a workaround, you can rename the file to use the `.dmp` extension.

 #### Configure Settings